Tuttotorna/OMNIABASE/PHILOSOPHY.md

 It may consist simply of structures that were already there but remained inaccessible because the representational frame was too rigid, too habitual, or too narrow.

-In this sense, Omniabase does not seek to invent the new.
+In this sense, OMNIABASE does not seek to invent the new.

 It seeks to make newly visible what may already exist beyond the closure of a single view.